jo0411s/jo0411s/README.md

 ## 👋 introduction
 Hello!
 I am Minjeong Jo, Welcome to my profile!

+● from Korea.<br>
 ● a first-year student at Chung-Ang University's Department of Art and Technology.<br>
 ● I like drawing and games.<br>
-● I am very interested in game planning and production.
+● I am interested in game planning and production.
 I would like to have a job in a related field in the future.<br>

 <br>